Lotfullah21/Data-Structures-And-Algorithms/03-list/rotateArray/README.md

 #### Question:

-Given an unsorted array arr[] of size N. Rotate the array to the left (counter-clockwise direction) by D steps, where D is a positive integer.
+Given an unsorted array arr[] of size N. Rotate the array to the left (counter-clockwise direction) by k steps, where k is a positive integer.

 #### Example:

 Input:
-N = 5, D = 2
+N = 5, k = 2
 arr[] = {1,2,3,4,5}
 Output: 3 4 5 1 2
 Explanation: 1 2 3 4 5 when rotated